giovannipizzi/seekpath/README.rst

 ============
 - Tiziano Müller (UZH, Switzerland) for the CP2K input file generator and added a number of new input formats (XYZ, PDB, ...)
+- Hung Pham (University of Minnesota, USA) for the CRYSTAL and VASP input file generators

 =============================
 How to install and how to use